 Since social media sites are today’s go-to channels for sharing content, make sure you check out our tips and tricks for using the Facebook Debugger.

-How to install a plugin or a theme
+How to install or update a plugin or a theme

 Installing a plugin is a task as easy as it can be.
 Simply install it from your WordPress dashboard and activate it.
 However, things don’t always go so smooth and plugin installs can lead to significant site slowness, conflicts with another plugins, even put your site down.
 Being so many plugins out there, there are also not so well coded plugins that can lead to security exploits, so installing a plugin is a serious matter.
 To avoid such vulnerabilities, you should keep your plugins up-to-date.